There are three basic types of miter saws, standard, sliding, and compound.

 It all comes down to your needs.
 What you need will determine what you should purchase.

-It does not make sense to spend money on something that you may never use, so be sure you consider everything before choosing between a compound or a sliding miter saw.
+It does not make sense to spend money on something you may never use, so consider everything before choosing between a compound or a sliding miter saw.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.